Home » Ozone Technology »

-An ozone generator produces ozone by passing oxygen or dry air through a high voltage electrical field or corona.
+Learning what’s inside an ozone generator can help you understand how an ozone generator produces ozone by passing oxygen or dry air through a high voltage electrical field or corona.
 The O2 bond is split, freeing oxygen atoms (O1) to rapidly collide with O2 molecules to form O3.
 Adjusting the applied voltage, frequency or air flow rate affects ozone production.
 Likewise, the concentration produced is also affected by dew point and temperature of the feed gas.

 Main parts of a corona discharge ozone generator:

 The four major components inside an ozone generator include:

 (2) High voltage or high frequency electrode

 Ozone is usually measured in ppm (parts per million), g/h (grams per hour) or weight percent.
 The range of applied concentrations ranges from 1 to 5 weight percent in air and from 6 to 14 weight percent in oxygen.
 Temperature and humidity play a large role in how much ozone is being produced.
 Any ozone generator will produce less than 50% its nominal capacity if operated with humid air rather than very dry air.